RadoslavSheytanov/bonus-automation/README.md

 The application also displays hyperlinks to the developer's LinkedIn and GitHub profiles for development and support-related inquiries.

+The diagram was created with a PlantUML Script [PlantUML Script](https://plantuml.com/)

 ## Development and Support
 Your contributions are welcome!